obiwanus/focus-zig/LOG.md

 - No known bugs

 # DONE
++ Refactor the edit system (have formal edits)
++ Get rid of direct buffer modifications
 + Fix: indentation on newline
 + Replace selection on enter
 + Fix: selection end is misadjusted when unindenting